 Having set numerous records at auctions, it has been estimated that Newson’s works now comprise almost 25% of the total value of the contemporary design market.
 This highly impressive statistic is reflected in the appellation he has received as the undisputed master of modern design.

-The photo gallery shows a selection of his most breathtaking projects, all of which are in harmony with the philosophy of this project, and most of which are produced in extremely limited numbers.
+The photo gallery shows a selection of his most breathtaking projects, and most of which are produced in extremely limited numbers.